stayhungry1/FIQA/README.md

 3.Database

-Our FIQA database contains face images for visual quality assessment, which will be available.
-Please contact with liutie@buaa.edu.cn if you have further questions, thanks a lot!
+Our FIQA database contains face images for visual quality assessment.
+Part of the data in the database has passed the open source approval process which are available.
+Please contact with liutie@buaa.edu.cn together with your name, affiliation and usage for requiring the password of the link.
+If you have further questions please contact with liutie@buaa.edu.cn, thanks a lot!

 4.Reference
 - Z. Pan, F. Yuan, J. Lei, Y. Fang, X. Shao, and S. Kwong, “Vcrnet: Visual compensation restoration network for no-reference image quality assessment,” IEEE Transactions on Image Processing, 2022.